 Be more upfront about the time that is needed for numerous tests.
 Three tests, one video, read a 15 pg document — all before the job.
 Then your gas, time during review, endless emails daily, and paying upfront for food…only in hopes of getting paid back.
 It is not worth a total of $8

 Even when a review on a shop is approved you won’t receive your full refund.
 So it’s still money out of your pocket working for them.
 Expect 20 emails, calls, text a day offering secret shops on the 5 companies they work for.
-Find anothe secret shopper company.
+Find another secret shopper company.
 This one is not worth your time or effort.

 What their schedulers say (from Glassdoor)